tallifer/mirrinsgate/README.md

 This document will get you up to speed on how the project is organised and how you can start adding your own content.

 ## Directory Structure
-The project is organized to keep things clean and predictable.
+The project is organised to keep things clean and predictable.
 Here’s a map of the key areas:

 ```
 /mirrins-gate/